-Hormonal headaches occur due to fluctuations in hormone levels.
+Hormonal headaches or migraine occur due to fluctuations in hormone levels.
 This can happen due to a drop in estrogen levels or during a period.
-They can occur as a result of menopause, pregnancy, and the use of oral contraceptive pills.

 People may refer to a hormonal headache as a menstrual migraine or premenstrual syndrome (PMS) headache.

 This article discusses what hormonal headaches are, the causes, and how to treat them.
 It also looks at how a person can help to prevent them from occurring.

 A hormonal headache may refer to any headache where changes in hormone levels cause the pain or other symptoms to occur.

 According to the National Headache Foundation (NHF), hormones are responsible for inducing the pain response.
 They can act as part of the body’s defenses, alerting a person to an underlying health condition.
 As a result, people can experience headaches or other pain due to their hormones.

 The NHF also states that serotonin acts as a primary hormone trigger in headaches for anybody.
 However, for females, the way serotonin interacts with estrogen is a prime factor in causing hormonal migraine headaches.

 For example, just prior to menstruation, estrogen levels drop, which can trigger a headache.